TRA-UNAM/FinderV3/README.md

 # Usage
 ## Simulation
 ### Simulation using Fake Node
+These instructions refer to run the simulation on RViz.
+In order to run that execute the command

+`roslaunch finder_ fake finder_fake.launch`

+If the simulation was successfully launched, execute the following command to teleoperate the robot with the keyboard:

+`rosrun finder_teleop finder_teleop_key.py`

 ### Simulation using Gazebo
 These instructions refer to run the simulation on gazebo **using the gazebo_ros package**, which is installed by default with every ROS distribution.
 More info here: http://gazebosim.org/tutorials?tut=ros_overview